ephraimduncan/awesome-developer-dictionary/README.md

 - **encapsulation**: the bundling of data with the methods that operate on that data.
 - **enum**: a special data type that enables for a variable to be a set of predefined constants.
 - **ES6 (ES2015)**: version 6 of the ECMA Script programming language and adds many more features intended to make large-scale software development easier.
+- **environment variables**: a variable whose value is set outside the program, typically through functionality built into the operating system  and can be accessed inside the program.
 - **event**: an action or occurrence detected by a program.
 - **event handler**: a function containing program statements that are executed in response to an event.
 - **expression**: a combination of letters, numbers, or symbols used to represent a value of a variable.